Coping With Cancer Overview

 Patient-Controlled Analgesia Pumps

-Patient-controlled analgesia is a method of pain management that allows you to decide when you will get a dose of pain medication.
-You don’t need to wait for a nurse, and you can get smaller doses of pain medicine more frequently.
+Patient-controlled analgesia (PCA) is a type of pain management that allows you to decide when you will get a dose of pain medicine.
+You don’t need to wait for a nurse, and you can get smaller doses of pain medicine more often.

 Take a ‘Vacation’ from Cancer

 Many people with cancer benefit from taking a break from their condition from time to time.
 This “vacation” from cancer can come in many forms.

 Living with an Ostomy